Progress-Think: Semantic Progress Reasoning for Vision-Language Navigation: Related Work

 \subsection{VLN with Large Pretrained Models}

 Large-scale pretrained vision-language models (VLMs)~\cite{bai2025qwen2,liu2024nvila} have recently transformed the VLN landscape by providing stronger visual grounding and language understanding capabilities, and have further evolved into VLA models that couple perception, language, and control for embodied reasoning.
-Recent VLA-based VLN systems~\cite{liunavid,zhang2024uni,cheng2024navila,wei2025streamvln} adopt monocular RGB inputs and perform supervised fine-tuning on pretrained multimodal backbones, yielding substantial gains in generalization and transferability.
+Compared to earlier navigation systems that relied on geometric mapping \cite{wang2023communication,wang2023distributed,li2023colslam}, recent VLA-based VLN systems~\cite{liunavid,zhang2024uni,cheng2024navila,wei2025streamvln} adopt monocular RGB inputs and perform supervised fine-tuning on pretrained multimodal backbones, yielding substantial gains in generalization and transferability.

 To further enhance reasoning capabilities, several works incorporate Chain-of-Thought (CoT) reasoning supervision, including auxiliary reasoning tasks~\cite{wang2025auxthink} and slow-thinking pipelines~\cite{liu2025nav}.
-However, achieving truly task-grounded reasoning remains challenging.
+MapDream \cite{lian2026mapdream} generates navigation-related maps as content for visual and geometric thinking, serving as the context for navigation VLA.
 Progress reasoning, in contrast to CoT reasoning, better aligns the reasoning process with measurable task dynamics and advancement rather than linguistic plausibility, thereby establishing a tighter connection between reasoning and navigation.
 Moreover, existing approaches depend heavily on external reasoning annotations, either generated by large VLMs~\cite{bai2025qwen2,achiam2023gpt,comanici2025gemini} or produced by human annotators, which are costly to obtain and may suffer from inconsistencies or biases, resulting in unreliable supervision in visually ambiguous or diverse navigation environments.

 In contrast, our approach learns such progress-aware reasoning in a self-supervised manner directly from navigation interactions and integrates it with policy optimization, enabling coherent long-horizon decision-making without external reasoning labels.